fledge-iot/fledge/docs/plugin_developers_guide/07_rules_plugins.rst

 Notification rule  plugins are used by the notification system to evaluate a rule and trigger a notification based on the result of that evaluation.
-They are the logic that allows the event to be notified to that other system or device.
+They are where the decisions are made that results in event notification to other systems or devices.

-Notification delivery plugins may be written in C or C++ and have a very simple interface.
+Notification rule plugins may be written in C or C++ and have a very simple interface.
 The plugin mechanism and a subset of the API is common between all types of plugins including notification rules.
 This documentation is based on the |code|.
 The |average| calculates a moving average of the values